Pembedel/FunctionsC/README.md

 # FunctionsC
-Basci function in C used for programming
+Basic C functions used in programming